nhoening/fjd/README.rst

 fjd
 ===

+File-based distribution of jobs to CPUs on Unix-PCs (idle workers "pull" new jobs).
+As assignments works via files, the hurdle to install and use should be very low.
-File-based job distribution on Unix-PCs.
-A straightforward pull-model for computational tasks, working with the assumption that all CPUs/cores can access a shared home directory.
+Works under the assumption that all CPUs can access a shared home directory.

 Usage